 Cycling gloves are not a fashion statement.
 The padded palms absorb road vibration, reducing hand and arm fatigue.
 They also protect your hands from abrasion in the event of a fall.
 In warm weather, fingerless gloves are a popular option.
 As the weather cools, switch to full-finger styles, including waterproof and insulated versions, when needed.

 The type of shoes you select depends on the kind of bike you're riding, and whether it has clipless pedals, toe clips or platform pedals.
+If you have platform (flat) pedals, you can wear whatever shoes you want.
 Shoes designed for cycling have rigid or semi-rigid soles.
 This ensures that the energy of your leg stroke drives cleanly through the pedal.
 (Soft-soled shoes diffuse that energy, contributing to foot and leg fatigue.)

 For more information, see the REI Expert Advice article, How to Choose Bike Shoes.